-Kalani is established as a non-profit, 501(c)(3) charity with a 35-year track record of service.
-We are the largest NGO provider of recreational and cultural services serving Puna, the poorest district in Hawaii.
+Kalani is established as a non-profit, 501(c)(3) charity with a 40-year track record of service.
+We are the largest NGO provider of recreational and cultural services serving Puna, the fastest growing district in Hawai‘i.
 In addition to serving our community, we also provide substantial services to thousands of retreat center visitors annually.

-Whether you stay with us as a guest, or make a tax-deductible donation to one of our funds, your contributions support our educational mission, the preservation of ancient Hawaiian cultural sites, and the development of a model sustainable community.
+Whether you stay with us as a guest, or make a tax-deductible donation to one of our funds, your contributions support our educational mission, the preservation of ancient Hawaiian cultural sites, and creating a model sustainable community.

 We value your contributions, and put your dollars to good work transforming lives and preserving cultural heritage.
 To make a secure, tax-deductible contribution please call (800) 800-6886, or click the "Donate" button below.